ccrash/ChargerFinder/README.md

 # Setup a local development environment

 * Clone the repository in you favorite folder.
-* If you don't have an Open Charger API key, register an account and create a new one at https://openchargemap.org/
+* If you don't have an Open Charge API key, register an account and create a new one at https://openchargemap.org/
-* Edit the file in (src/settings/keys.ts) to contain your Open Charger API key
+* Edit the file in `src/settings/keys.ts` to contain your Open Charge API key

 ```js
 export const OpenChargeApiKey = "Insert your personal API Key here"